PredictiveHire/conways-game-of-life-template-node/README.md

 - yarn

 ## Constraints
-- run your program via `yarn run-game`
+- run your program via `yarn run-game path/to/seed.txt`
 - read the simple input file from the `seeds` directory.
 It contains an 80 x 40 grid where `-` represents a dead cell and `*` represents a live one
 - generations tick every 0.5 seconds
 - redisplay the entire grid on the screen each generation, there is code inside of `run-game.js` to do this